Zombie-Lending in the United States -- Prevalence versus Relevance: Empirical Evidence on Zombie-Lending in the U.S.

 The results are summarized in Table \ref{tab:TFP_Z_v3_L1}.
 Models (1)-(3) capture fresh inflows of short-term credit to non-viable firms and Models (4)-(6)) document the effects of longer-term funding.
 The first row in Table \ref{tab:TFP_Z_v3_L1} shows that, in general, viable firms are not more productive than their non-viable counterparts.
 Nevertheless, the negative spillovers from zombie-lending on $TFP$ of non-zombies can hardly be overlooked and occur in each of the six specifications.

 In Model (1) we ask whether zombie-lending compromises productivity of non-zombie SMEs.
-The statistically significant relationship between $BN^Z_{s,t-1}$, interacted with the non-zombie and SME indicators, points to this specific subgroup seeing their productivity to drop by about $-0.539$ for every percentage point of an industry's previous period's new inflows of short-term $BN$, that was allocated to zombie firms.
-To get a sense of the economic impact implied by these results, consider $BN^Z_{i,t-1}$ to increase by one standard deviation ($SD = 0.059$).
-This would cause $TFP$ of non-zombie SMEs to decrease by $SD \times \beta_{BN} \equiv 0.059 \times \left(-0.539\right) = -0.032$.
-With the median $TFP$ of non-zombie SMEs being 0.094, this translates into a drop of -34\%.
-In Model (2) we further zoom in on bank-dependent and capital-market dependent non-zombie SMEs.
-Here, the negative spillovers from public debt markets' short-term zombie-lending activities increase by over 60\% to $-0.887$.
-On the banking side, the addition of the bank-dependency indicator, helps uncover non-zombie SME's sensitivity to banks' engagement with zombie-firms.
-In Model (3) we restrict the set of bank-dependent non-zombie SMEs even further by zooming in on the subgroup that has no access to capital markets.
-Compared to the set of companies in Model (2), this subgroup of highly bank-dependent, viable firms sees its productivity subsequently decrease by an additional -15.7\% to $-1.026$ for every percentage point of an industry's amount of new credit inflows, that is intermediated by banks and channelled to zombie firms.
-A one standard deviation expansion in $BN^Z_{i,t-1}$ would therefore decrease the $TFP$ of this subgroup by $SD \times \beta_{BN} \equiv 0.058 \times \left(-1.026\right) = -0.060$, which equates to a drop in that group's median $TFP$ ($0.071$) of 84.5\%.
-The increasing magnitude and statistical significance of the $\beta_{BN}$ coefficient from Model (1) to Model (3) points to financial constraints amplifying the effect of banks' engagement in zombie-lending activities.
-Models (4)-(6) copy the specifications of Models (1)-(3), but look at the longer-term contracts of zombie-lending activities.
-The spillover arising from issuance of bonds and notes are qualitatively similar to those observed in Models (1)-(3).
-The fact that the statistical significant relationship between banks' zombie-lending activities, observed in Model (4), does not emerge in Models (5) and Model (6) suggests that the amplification mechanism via financial frictions, does not exist for zombie-debt with longer-term maturities.
+The statistically significant relationship between $BN^Z_{s,t-1}$, interacted with the non-zombie and SME indicators, points to this specific subgroup seeing its productivity to drop by about $-0.513$ for every percentage point of an industry's previous period's share of new inflows in the form of short-term $BN$, that was allocated to zombie firms.
+To get a sense of the economic impact implied by these results, consider $BN^Z_{i,t-1}$ to increase by one standard deviation ($SD = 0.047$)\footnote{Standard-deviation is calculated over the sample period 2002-2020.}.
+This would cause $TFP$ of non-zombie SMEs to decrease by $SD \times \beta_{BN} \equiv 0.047 \times \left(-0.513\right) = -0.024$ -- relative to the control group.
+With the median $TFP$ of non-zombie SMEs being 0.157, this translates into a drop of -15.3\%.

-In a nutshell, Tables \ref{tab:Model00_Z_v3} and \ref{tab:TFP_Z_v3_L1} establish the following results: first, there exist statistically significant negative spillovers of zombie-lending on $TFP$, which however predominantly affect small- and medium-sized companies.
-Second, financial constraints amplify the economic impact of increased zombie-lending in the market of short-term bank-funding.
-Lastly, the negative spillovers emerge primarily from capital markets, but do also arise via the banking-channel.
-The effects can both be found in short-term and longer-term debt contracts.

 \begin{landscape}

 \end{landscape}